allenai/allennlp/tutorials/getting_started/so_you_built_a_model.md

         abstract = json_dict['paperAbstract']
         instance = self._dataset_reader.text_to_instance(title=title, abstract=abstract)

+        # label_dict will be like {0: "ACL", 1: "AI", ...}
+        label_dict = self._model.vocab.get_index_to_token_vocabulary('labels')
+        # Convert it to list ["ACL", "AI", ...]
+        all_labels = [label_dict[i] for i in range(len(label_dict))]

-        return instance, {}
+        return instance, {"all_labels": all_labels}
 ```

 As you can see, it just pulls the `"title"` and `"paperAbstract"` fields out of the input JSON
 and feeds them to `text_to_instance`.

+We also want to return the list of all possible labels
+(this will be useful later when we want to visualize the results).
+We first get the mapping from indices to labels, and then we convert
+it to a list where position 0 is label 0, and so on.

-(The second return parameter is an output dict
+The second element we return is an output dict
 that the results of `Model.forward_on_instance` will get added to.
-Here we use an empty dict,
+Often you'd just use an empty dict, but here we want the `all_labels`
-but if you wanted (for example) the `title` included in the output, you could make
-that happen here.)
+in our result, so we include them.

 ## Testing the Predictor